nabildemo123/Summative1Task1/README.md

 ---
   ## `mains.py`

-this is the file that should be run the game.
+this is the file that includes the main function that runs the game.

  **Initialize Score:**
    The program starts by initializing the score to `0`.